Azure Service Bus

-Whether software runs in the cloud or on premises, it often needs to interact with other software.
+Whether an application or service runs in the cloud or on premises, it often needs to interact with other applications or services.
 To provide a broadly useful way to do this, Azure offers Service Bus.
 This article takes a look at this technology, describing what it is and why you might want to use it.

 Service Bus is a multi-tenant cloud service, which means that the service is shared by multiple users.
 Each user, such as an application developer, creates a namespace, then defines the communication mechanisms she needs within that namespace.
 Figure 1 shows how this looks.